Vhibli/xadmin-x/README.md

 Drop-in replacement of Django admin comes with lots of goodies, fully extensible with plugin support, pretty UI based on Twitter Bootstrap.

+This project forked from [xadmin](https://github.com/sshwsfc/xadmin) aim to support django 3.x.

 ## Features

 + Drop-in replacement of Django admin